michailmarkou1995/BSc-Computer-Science-Projects/ADVANCED TOPICS IN COMPUTER SCIENCE (CN6008)/ARFoundationUnityCarCodelab/README.md

 DriveAR Codelab for Unity AR Foundation
 ============

+This project contains Prototype code and not Design Patterns

 This repository contains sample assets that accompany the [Create an AR game using Unity's AR Foundation Codelab](https://codelabs.developers.google.com/arcore-unity-ar-foundation/).

 Steps (if you follow the tutorial here is the complete so there is no need for steps):